Can you guess how many emotions a human can experience?

 Above is a table from the International Handbook of Emotions in Education.
 It shows the relationship between these various factors and sub-systems, as well as their presumed functions (Pekrun & Linnenbrink-Garica, 2014).
 There are also plenty of books on emotional intelligence.

-Emotions influence our actions in five main ways, which we outline here:
+Emotions influence our actions in five main ways.

 This is where an individual simply experiences the feelings.
 It’s about monitoring the internal universe and recognizing what is being experienced at that time.